codr7/swifties-repl/README.md

 [0 1 2]
 ```

-`:` may be used to bind the current value.
+`:` may be used to bind the current value within the loop body.

 ```
   (for c:"foo" c)